 There is very strong evidence that increasing access to and use of healthcare services will improve health.
-Healthy People 2020 states that access to healthcare must be improved by increasing access to health insurance coverage, health services, and timeliness of care to promote and maintain health, prevent and manage disease, reduce unnecessary disability and premature death, and achieve health equity.2 There is a large body of evidence supporting the positive association between use of health services for the early detection and treatment of physical and mental health disorders16 and improved health outcomes.
+Healthy People 2020 states that access to healthcare must be improved by increasing access to health insurance coverage, health services, and timeliness of care to promote and maintain health, prevent and manage disease, reduce unnecessary disability and premature death, and achieve health equity.
+There is a large body of evidence supporting the positive association between use of health services for the early detection and treatment of physical and mental health disorders and improved health outcomes.
 Since there is strong consensus in the scientific literature supporting this association, we are providing only a few examples here.

-For example, the U.S. Preventive Services Task Force (USPSTF) found evidence to support that screening tests for HIV are accurate and that antiretroviral therapy (ART) reduces the risk of death and sexual transmission of HIV.17 Another study from USPSTF found that behavioral therapy and pharmacotherapy in combination demonstrated an 82% increase in tobacco cessation when compared to minimal intervention or usual standard of care.18 While these examples do not indicate that all treatments are effective, they illustrate that evidence-based treatments are available.
+Findings from Washington's maternal mortality review "revealed gaps in care and services for women after pregnancy ended, especially during the first week postpartum until nine to 12 months postpartum."
+A large body of evidence shows that early identification and treatment of perinatal and postpartum depression can prevent or reverse negative effects of maternal depression for both the mother and child.
+Maternal mental health concerns and substance use are also associated with higher infant mortality rates.
+In addition, other evidence has shown the efficacy of using healthcare services.
+For example, the U.S. Preventive Services Task Force (USPSTF) found evidence to support that screening tests for human immunodeficiency virus (HIV) are accurate and that antiretroviral therapy (ART) reduces the risk of death and sexual transmission of HIV.
+Another study from USPSTF found that behavioral therapy and pharmacotherapy in combination demonstrated an 82% increase in tobacco cessation when compared to minimal intervention or usual standard of care.
+While these examples do not indicate that all treatments are effective, they illustrate that evidence-based treatments are available.